Recycling Do’s and Don’ts in Sydney

 3) Clean your waste before recycling.

-Rinsing and cleaning out any recyclable material that has food waste on it can make a big difference.
+Rinsing and cleaning out any recyclable material with food waste can make a big difference.
 For example, cardboard pizza boxes can be recycled.
 But with food scrap attached to it, they are no longer recyclable due to the contamination of food and the potential to contaminate other recyclable products.

 4) Try to reuse items that are not recyclable.